-Genetic Twists Of Fate
+Genetic Twists of Fate

-News stories report almost daily that scientists have linked a certain gene to a disease like Alzheimer’s or macular degeneration, or to a condition like depression or autism, or to a trait like aggressiveness or anxiety.
-Accompanying this remarkable progress in unraveling the genetic basis of disease and behavior are new technologies that are rapidly reducing the cost of reading someone's personal DNA (all six billion letters of it).
+News stories report almost daily on the remarkable progress scientists are making in unraveling the genetic basis of disease and behavior.
+Meanwhile, new technologies are rapidly reducing the cost of reading someone's personal DNA (all six billion letters of it).
 Within the next ten years, hospitals may present parents with their newborn's complete DNA code along with her footprints and APGAR score.
 In Genetic Twists of Fate, distinguished geneticists Stanley Fields and Mark Johnston help us make sense of the genetic revolution that is upon us.

-Fields and Johnston tell real life stories that hinge on the inheritance of one tiny change rather than another in an individual's DNA: a mother wrongly accused of poisoning her young son when the true killer was a genetic disorder; the mountain-climbing brothers with a one-in-two chance of succumbing to Huntington’s disease; the screen siren who could no longer remember her lines because of Alzheimer's disease; and the president who was treated with rat poison to prevent another heart attack.
-In an engaging and accessible style, Fields and Johnston explain what our personal DNA code is, how a few differences in its long list of our DNA letters makes each of us unique, and how that code influences our appearance, our behavior, and our risk for such common diseases as diabetes or cancer.
+Fields and Johnston tell real life stories that hinge on the inheritance of one tiny change rather than another in an individual's DNA: a mother wrongly accused of poisoning her young son when the true killer was a genetic disorder; the screen siren who could no longer remember her lines because of Alzheimer's disease; and the president who was treated with rat poison to prevent another heart attack.
+In an engaging and accessible style, Fields and Johnston explain what our personal DNA code is, how a few differences in its long list of DNA letters makes each of us unique, and how that code influences our appearance, our behavior, and our risk for such common diseases as diabetes or cancer.

-“Fields and Johnston succeed in providing an accessible text that may appeal to the general public, and that is both enlightening and entertaining.”—Anthony J. Dellureficio, The Quarterly Review of Biology
+Fields and Johnston succeed in providing an accessible text that may appeal to the general public, and that is both enlightening and entertaining.

-"For readers who seek a lucid and demystifying introduction to the complexities of human molecular genetics, this new entry by Fields and Johnston should go to the top of the list.
-The writing is graceful and the basic concepts are presented in an engaging style."—Troy Duster, Silver Professor of Sociology, New York University
+For readers who seek a lucid and demystifying introduction to the complexities of human molecular genetics, this new entry by Fields and Johnston should go to the top of the list.
+The writing is graceful and the basic concepts are presented in an engaging style.

-"With personal genetics kits now available online (and perhaps coming soon to your neighborhood drugstore), with Congress voting against genetic discrimination, and with genetics now influencing our therapies, we really need a book that engages the public in the genetics debate and gives scientists a handy companion in this vital dialogue.
-The signature personal stories in this book provide a remarkably fresh, engaging, and memorable experience."—George M. Church, Professor of Genetics, Harvard Medical School, and founder, Personal Genome Project
+With personal genetics kits now available online (and perhaps coming soon to your neighborhood drugstore), with Congress voting against genetic discrimination, and with genetics now influencing our therapies, we really need a book that engages the public in the genetics debate and gives scientists a handy companion in this vital dialogue.
+The signature personal stories in this book provide a remarkably fresh, engaging, and memorable experience.

-- Honorable Mention, 2010 American Publishers Award for Professional and Scholarly Excellence (PROSE Award) in the Popular Science and Popular Mathematics category.
+- Honorable Mention, 2010 American Publishers Award for Professional and Scholarly Excellence (PROSE Award) in the Popular Science and Popular Mathematics category